bermannoah/coffee-bot/README.md

 `/last_brewed` - a POST request to https://< coffeebot url >/api/v1/last_brewed

 After this, everything should be running smoothly.
 Test it out by submitting a brew with `/coffee_brewing`.
-Feel free file a ticket on the repo - if you run into any trouble.
-I'm not archiving the project but for all practical purposes it is no longer being _actively_ maintained.
+Feel free to file a ticket on the repo if you run into any trouble.
+I'm not archiving the project yet but for all practical purposes it is no longer being _actively_ maintained.

 ### Technical details